 DR. ROGER WEINER ASSOCIATE DEGREE AND PRACTICAL NURSING SCHOLARSHIP was established in 2007 during the midst of the nursing shortage in the Mississippi Delta.
-Applicant must: (1) current enrollment in Coahoma Community College's Associate Degree or Practical Nursing program; (2) successful completion of twelve (12) hours prior to application; (3) must not have sanction(s) on file for disciplinary reasons; and (4) must demonstrate a financial need.
-The recipient(s) is made by the Health Sciences division.
+The applicant must: (1) be currently enrolled in Coahoma Community College's Associate Degree or Practical Nursing program; (2) have successfully completed twelve (12) hours; (3) must not have sanction(s) on file for disciplinary reasons; and (4) must demonstrate a financial need.
+The recipient(s) is made by the Health Sciences Division.